 The reason is we believe when you travel, you should have an authentic and unique experience.

 - tours that are generic and, worse, give you little time for the main attraction.

 These attractions are in many big tourist cities around the world.
 That, by itself, should be a red flag.

-For all three types of attractions/tours this question is important: Did you really travel this far to spend the little time you have here on things that are generic, not local, and not authentic?
-Where any of these attractions the reason you planned your trip?
+For all three types of attractions/tours this question is important: Did you really travel this far to spend the little time you have on things that are generic, not local, or not authentic?
+Were any of these attractions the reason you planned your trip?
 Most likely the answer is no.

-We would spend our time getting to know a city, its sights, its food, its people and its culture.
-On the things you can only do and see here and nowhere else, and that is why we marked them red.
+We would spend our time getting to know the city, its sights, its food, its people and its culture.
+The things that you can only do and see here and nowhere else, and that is why we marked them red.

 We hope this long post about all the ins and outs of the I amsterdam City Card from a locals perspective was helpful for you.
 If so, please let us know how it has helped you and what options you chose.